 If you are using a screwdriver then insert it into the slots located on either side of the socket and twist it in an anti-clockwise direction.
-If done correctly, the screws will loosen up, and eventually, you will be able to take off the wiring cap.
+If done correctly, the screws will loosen up, and eventually, you will be able to locate the ignition wires and take off the wiring cap.

 If you are using your hands then try to prise off the socket with your fingers or use a flat head screwdriver and it will come off with ease.